Thomas Barbour Bryan: Move to Illinois

 Bryan's initial residence in Chicago was at 103 Michigan Avenue, near Madison Street.
 This was, at the time, a fashionable neighborhood.
 Here, he was neighbors with many prominent Chicagoans, including Matthew Laflin.
 Shortly after living here, he built a house at the northwest corner of Wabash Avenue and Jackson Street.

 Sometime between 1856 and 1859, Bryan settled in Cottage Hill, Illinois (modern-day Elmhurst), building a 1,000-acre estate there named "Byrd's Nest".
-Bryan would ultimately play an important role in the development of the town, even being credited as the one responsible for renaming the town.
-He is often referred to as "The Father of Elmhurst".
+While he awaited the completion of this residence, he and his family lived in Cottage Hill's Hill Cottage Tavern, where he befriended the artist George Peter Alexander Healy.
+Healy would be a lifelong friend, and in 1857 bought the Hill Cottage from Barbour to serve as a residence for his own family, making them neighbors.

+Once completed, the Byrd's Nest estate included a 21-room manor, a separate garden house, and a man-made lake.
 Living there, he would commute daily to Chicago on the Chicago and North Western Railway.
 In the 1860 United States census, Bryan was recorded to be the wealthiest person in DuPage County, with a net worth said to exceed $325,000.
-In 1864, he would sell 26 acres of his land to his brother-in-law, Jedediah Lathrop, who built his own estate named Huntington on the site.
+In 1864, he would sell 26 acres of his land to his brother-in-law Jedediah Hyde Lathrop, who built his own estate named "Huntington" on the site.